-Most healthcare professionals recommend you should not stop using a sprained joint, because the injury will heal quicker if you begin to move the joint as soon as you are able to do so without experiencing significant pain.
+Most healthcare professionals recommend you don't stop using a sprained joint.
+The injury will heal quicker if you begin to move the joint as soon as you're able to do so without experiencing significant pain.

-Your doctor may be able to teach you a range of exercises that will help you improve the joint's functionality.
+Your doctor may be able to teach you a number of exercises that will help you improve the joint's functionality.

 Immobilising strained muscles

-The advice for muscle strains can be different.
-Depending on your injury, you may be advised to keep your injured muscle still for the first few days.
-Your doctor may arrange for a brace, cast or splint, to help keep it as still as possible.
+Depending on your injury, the advice for muscle strains can vary.
+You may be advised to keep your injured muscle still for the first few days.
+Your doctor may recommend using a brace, cast or splint to help keep it as still as possible.

 The aim of immobilising the muscle is to allow it to start healing, so you can move it without tearing or pulling it again in the same place.
-After a few days you will probably be advised to start using the muscle again.
+After a few days, you'll probably be advised to start using the muscle again.

 Paracetamol is usually recommended for painful sprains or strains.
-If this does not help, you may need an additional stronger painkiller – such as codeine – that is only available on prescription.
+If it doesn't help, you may need an additional stronger painkiller – such as codeine – that's only available on prescription.

-Your GP may also prescribe a non-steroidal anti-inflammatory drug (NSAID) cream or gel, such as ketoprofen, to help treat pain.
-You should gently apply the cream or gel to the injured area and wash your hands immediately afterwards.
+Your GP may also prescribe a non-steroidal anti-inflammatory drug (NSAID) cream or gel, such as ibuprofen or ketoprofen, to help treat pain.
+Gently apply the cream or gel to the injured area and wash your hands immediately afterwards.

-Ketoprofen can make your skin sensitive to light (this is known as photophobia).
-Avoid exposing treated areas of skin to direct sunlight or artificial sources of light, such as sunlamps or sun beds, during treatment and for two weeks afterwards.
+Ketoprofen can make your skin sensitive to light (photophobia).
+You should avoid exposing treated areas of skin to direct sunlight or artificial sources of light, such as sunlamps or sun beds, during treatment and for two weeks afterwards.

 Oral NSAIDs, such as ibuprofen tablets, can also help reduce swelling and inflammation.
-However, they should not be used in the first 48 hours after the injury, because they may delay healing.
+However, they shouldn't be used in the first 48 hours after the injury because they may delay healing.

 For more severe injuries, particularly muscle strains, your doctor may consider referring you for physiotherapy.

-Physiotherapy involves carrying out exercises designed to improve the range of motion and return the normal function of injured area.
+Physiotherapy aims to restore movement and function to an injured area of the body.
+The physiotherapist may show you exercises to help improve the range of motion and return normal function to the injured area.